technomancy/nrepl-discover/Proposal.md

   displayed in its own window or pane.

 * `url` - A URL to either display directly or open in a browser.

+* `position` - A string including the filename followed by a colon and a character offset.

 * `overlay` - An indicator to mark a given line with a certain color.
 Should be a list consisting of a color, a line number, and